 I am always searching for more preschool science activities to share in my classroom science table.
 With 2 and 3-year-olds I keep the science very basic, but I still want it to be engaging and feed my students’ curiosity about the world around them.
-This simple bird watching activity isn’t really watching live birds, but after introducing the bords with this discovery bottle, we can go out to the playground and search for real.
-If we are lucky, we will spot a bald eagle circling on a clear day.
+After we found a bird’s nest my student’s interest in bids increased tenfold!
+This simple bird watching activity isn’t really watching live birds, but after introducing the birds with this discovery bottle, you can go out to the playground and search for real birds.
 Here is how you can make this for your preschool class.

 This post contains affiliate links.

 Gather your materials.
 You will need a discovery bottle ( you can buy them at Micheal’s), some filler.
 I chose blue dyed rice to look like a blue sky, but I think birdseed would be cool too.
 You will also need some small bird figurines like these Good Luck Minis by Safari and a magnifying glass.
 I like making mats as guides so that little eyes know what to look for in the discovery bottle.
 I made one that you can print out below for you to use with the same bird figurines.

 If you are using other figurines, start by taking photos of the birds one at a time on the white background.
 No need for a fancy camera, I used my iPhone.
 Using an online photo editing site like canva.com you can easily make your own mat guide.
 PRINT the free mat here.

 Next, fill the bottle with the rice and birds.
 Secure the top with some glue and let dry.